mohannadize/SquamousCellCarcinoma/Handout/SCC.md

 ## Variants

-Conventional SCC and variants of OSCC frequently arise within the oral cavity.
+Conventional SCC and variants of SCC frequently arise within the oral cavity.
 Precise histopathological diagnosis can help the clinician to plan accurate treatment, as the prognosis of each of them differs considerably.

 \begin{figure}[H]
 \captionsetup[subfigure]{labelformat=empty}